 To hook up a repo to the EXL pipeline:

-When you commit changes to the master branch of a repo that is connected to the pipeline, the following actions occur:
+When you commit changes to the main branch of a repo that is connected to the pipeline, the following actions occur:

 experienceleague.adobe.comin the next pickup that occurs every two hours.
 If you run the